th2-net/cradleapi/README.md

   * cause: EXPLICIT, REPLACED, COLLECTED, EXPIRED, SIZE

 ## Release notes

+### 5.4.2
+* Added ReadTimeoutException and WriteTimeoutException to the list of causes for retry.
+* Updated th2 gradle plugin: `0.1.1`

 ### 5.4.1
 * Skip null values for 'type', 'messages' and 'labels' fields when writing to Cassandra to avoid tombstones creation.